MaiTra10/MaiTra10/README.md

 I am currently a Devops Intern @ General Dynamics - Mission Systems and study Software Engineering at the University of Calgary!

 I am passionate about backend and cloud development, so to further my knowledge in this field of software, I took a dive into the realm of Go programming...
-Interning and programming on the side has been a challenge, but I look forward to pushing out a project using Go in the coming months!
+Interning and programming on the side has been a challenge, but I look forward to pushing out a project using Go in future!

 ## :sandwich: Tech Stack